vimich/vimich.github.io/README.md

 ### Set a timing for when a deploy should be set ⏰
 Sometimes we want to deploy regurarly and not just when a defined action, such as pushing our code, happens.
 We can use the `schedule` parameter for this as shown in [this](https://docs.github.com/en/actions/guides/scheduling-issue-creation) documentation.

-## Step 7: You are becoming a pro, time to explore Github Marketplace
-In the same way there are libraries for almost any usecase when you write code, there are thousand of Github Actions already created for you to utilize.
-To continue to improve your repository go to the [Github Marketplace](https://github.com/marketplace?category=&query=sort%3Apopularity-desc&type=actions&verification=), find an action you like, and try to incorporate it into you repository.